Q. How are you different from other college counselors?

 Q. Do you guarantee college admission, or admission to particular schools?

 A. No. College admissions depend on many factors.
 Admissions decisions are beyond the control of anyone except the school committees themselves.
+However, I will help your student form an authentic and confident self-presentation, fostering a lifetime of personal and professional resilience.

 Q. I'm a parent who applied to college successfully myself.
 Why should I consider hiring someone else to help my child?